 The position is already a guarantee of quality: Campiello Widmann, away from the crowds at Rialto and St. Mark’s Square.
 The staff is attentive and friendly and they would make sure to make you happy in any possible way, with any request you might come up with.
 No vegetarian options, but they can make something special for you if you ask.
 A tip is to order wine by the glass!
 Order spaghetti vongole and finish your meal with a lovely chocolate mousse.
 Highly recommended if you want to try something authentic.

-These being said, you can’t miss the chance to experience all this mouth-watering delicacies of the City of Water.
+This being said, you can’t miss the chance to experience all these mouth-watering delicacies of the City of Water.
 Venice will always be one of the most interesting places on Earth and, with these hints we’ve offered you, you’re good to know where you can eat and drink in Venice like a local.
-Reserve a table at your favorite restaurant in Venice and let us know if you have been amazed.
+Reserve a table at your favourite restaurant in Venice and let us know if you have been amazed.
 Buon appetito!